 - recognize that impersonation of another individual during the review process is considered serious misconduct

 Ethical Responsibilities of Publishers

-- Editors are responsible for all the processes that the manuscripts submitted to Journal Positive Psychology & Wellbeing.
+- Editors are responsible for all the processes that the manuscripts submitted to the Journal of Positive School Psychology.
 Considering this framework, the Publisher declares and guarantees free editor decisions to be

-- The Publisher holds the right of property and copyright of each published in Journal Positive Psychology & Wellbeing and has the responsibility to keep a
+- The Publisher holds the right of property and copyright of each published in the Journal of Positive School Psychology and has the responsibility to keep a

 - The Publisher has the responsibility to take all the precautions to avoid scientific exploitation, abuse, and plagiarism.